apache/royale-asjs/README.md

   export PATH="$PATH:$JAVA_HOME/bin"
   ```

-### Ant
+#### Ant

 FlexJS requires Ant 1.7.1 or greater to be installed on your computer.
+If you are using Java SDK 1.7 or greater on a Mac you must use Ant 1.8 or greater.
+If you use Java 1.7 with Ant 1.7, ant reports the java version as 1.6 so the JVM args for the data model (-d32/-d64) will not be set correctly and you will get compile errors.

 For more information on installing Ant, see:

 <http://ant.apache.org/>

 - **Environment variable**

-  Set the ANT_HOME environment variable to the Ant installation path.
+  Set the **ANT_HOME** environment variable to the Ant installation path.

 - **PATH**

-  Add the bin directory of ANT_HOME to the PATH.
+  Add the bin directory of **ANT_HOME** to the PATH.

   On Windows, set PATH to
   ```batch